TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Additionally, the toolbox fully supports Kilosort 4, allowing users to save data and create channel maps for Kilosort and load Kilosort result files for interactive spike data visualization and analysis.
 <br>
-NOTE: Currently only Kilosort 4 versions up to 4.0.8 are supported.
-Install legacy version py typing in your anaconda promt: conda activate kilsorot; python -m pip install "kilosort[gui]"==4.0.8
+NOTE: Currently only Kilosort 4 versions up to 4.0.8 are supported due to a bug of the read npy toolbox.
+Install legacy version by typing in your anaconda promt: conda activate kilosort; python -m pip install "kilosort[gui]"==4.0.8
 <br>
 If Kilosort can’t be used, the toolbox offers spike detection using different thresholding methods as well.